Ian Burchnall: Notts County

 On 25 March 2021, Burchnall was appointed as head coach of National League side Notts County.
 In his first game in charge, on 27 March 2021, Notts County were beaten by part-time team Hornchurch in the semi-final of the FA Trophy.
 Burchnall won his first game as Notts County head coach on 2 April 2021, beating fellow National League side Wrexham.
 During the rest of April, Notts lost 4 of their next 6 games, resulting in the club falling outside of the play-offs.
 Results improved during May, with Notts winning 5 of their last 8 matches sending the Magpies to a 5th-place league finish.

 Notts then faced local rivals Chesterfield in the National League play-off quarter-finals, they came from behind to win the game 3–2 with a late goal from defender Mark Ellis.
 However, Notts County were eliminated by Torquay United in the semi-finals, 4–2 after extra time.

 Notts started the 2021–22 season well, going unbeaten throughout August and most of September, however form quickly changed after both Woking and FC Halifax Town came from behind to beat the Magpies in the closing minutes.
 This left Notts outside the play-off positions after their opening 10 games.
 The season ended with defeat in the play-offs, losing in the eliminator round, against Grimsby Town.
 A 95th-minute equaliser from Grimsby Town forced extra-time where they scored another late goal to win the tie in the 119th minute and end County's season.

 Forest Green Rovers

 On 27 May 2022, Burchnall was appointed manager of recently promoted League One side Forest Green Rovers.

 On 25 January 2023, Forest Green Rovers parted company with Burchnall leaving the club bottom of League One after having won just five of their league matches.

+Bristol City

+On 18 June 2026, Burchnall was announced as the new assistant manager of Championship side Bristol City.